-Chris Evans is a Hollywood actor best known as Steven G. Rogers, or Captain America.
+Chris Evans is a Hollywood actor best known for his role as Steven G. Rogers, or Captain America.

 As the main character in three films of the same name, as well as The Avengers films, Evans has helped brought billions of dollars to the Marvel's franchise.

-In one Instagram Story on September 12, he shared a clip of himself and a few others playing a trivia game of 'Heads Up'.
+In one Instagram Story on September 12, he shared a clip of himself and a few others playing 'Heads Up', a trivia game that is inspired by a segment on The Ellen DeGeneres Show.

 At the very end of the screen-recorded clip, the screen inadvertently minimized to Evans' camera roll on his iPhone, revealing a black-and-white picture of a penis.